Avinash-Sahani/Coding-Assesment-MH-/README.md

 ❌ **Invalid Records**: Records that violate one or more business rules, such as missing admits, overlapping encounters, or unexpected transfers.

+Note : Each patient can have only one encounter record
 ## ✅ Assumptions

 1. **Discharge Without Admit is Invalid**